Josh Matavesi

-Joshua Lewis Matavesi (born 5 October 1990) is a rugby union player, who currently plays for National 2 (West) side Camborne RFC, and formerly played for the Fiji national team at international level.
+Joshua Lewis Matavesi (born 5 October 1990) is a rugby union player, who currently plays for National League 1 side Camborne RFC, and formerly played for the Fiji national team at international level.
 Matavesi was born in Cornwall, England, to a Cornish mother and Fijian father.

 Early life

 Matavesi was born in Camborne in Cornwall, to a Cornish mother and Fijian father.
 He identifies himself as "Cornish Fijian" and has said that he feels Cornish, not English.
 His father, Sireli Matavesi, who is from Vanua Balavu, Lau Islands, Fiji, toured the United Kingdom as a Fiji Barbarian in 1987 where he met his wife, Karen.

 Club career

 Matavesi was offered a contract by the Camborne RFC.
 He also played rugby for the same club as his father.
 He also played for Mounts Bay RFC in National Division Two.
 He also played for Truro College and has also made a handful of appearances for Exeter United.
 In December 2008, he was called up to the England Under-20 squad for the 2009 Six Nations Under-20 tournament.
 He was signed on by the Exeter Chiefs in August 2009 before making his debut against Sale Sharks at fullback.
 Josh played in the 2010 IRB Junior World Championship with Fiji U20s in Argentina.
 It was then announced that he had signed on for Racing Métro 92 in the Top 14 competition as a Medical Joker for Juan Martín Hernández.
 He made his Top 14 debut off the bench against SU Agen in April 2011.
 In 2012, he signed a contract with Worcester Warriors.
 On 31 January 2014 he signed for the Ospreys.
 Josh signed to play for the Newcastle Falcons in the Aviva Premiership from the 2017–18 season.
 He subsequently joined Bath in January 2020.

 On 9 September 2021, Matavesi departed Bath to travel to Japan to join Toyota Industries Shuttles Aichi in Japan Rugby League One competition from the 2021-22 season.

+In 2025, Matavesi rejoined his hometown club, Camborne RFC.
+In the proceeding 25/26 season, the team gained promotion into National League 1 (English third tier) for the first time in the clubs history.